eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 <!-- try: -->
     import request.api { ... }  //doesn't import anything

+### Gotcha again!

+There's no way to know about the things exported by a native JavaScript module at compile time, so the names listed in an `import` statement for an npm package aren't checked by the Ceylon compiler!

 ### CommonJS packages

 Most npm modules respect the CommonJS format, exporting only